 For most people, this will be the biggest category to find hidden savings in.
 The quickest fix is to cut down on eating out costs.

 The average Aussie spends $52 on eating out every week.
 Understandably, that adds up.
 Pulling back on this is a simple cutting costs method.
 Can you start making coffee at home instead of getting takeaway?
 Can you limit yourself to one takeaway meal per week?

 Need help when it comes to food and groceries?

-In terms of groceries, here’s a few tips to help you cut down on your spending:
+In terms of groceries, here are a few tips to help you cut down on your spending:

 - As an Employment Hero user, you already have access to a 5% discount to Woolworths through My Benefits.
 Sign in to Employment Hero and click on My Benefits > Discounts in the main menu.
 Under Gift Cards you’ll find 5% off Woolworths discount.